 - Sensitive information protection

-Finally, Avast One, which is the version that Avast seems to want to push people towards, has the six features above, alongside:
+Finally, Avast One, which is the version that Avast seems to want to push people towards, has the six features above, plus:

 - Unlimited VPN (with 55 locations)